ulrich-barnstedt/latex-templates/readme.md

 ### [`barnstedt_title.sty`](./barnstedt_title.sty)

 Custom `\maketitle` formatting, with title + author (and smaller spacing than standard `\maketitle`).
+Takes an optional parameter `noFirstPage` if `\thispagestyle` should not be changed.
 Style modifications for `\section`, `\subsection` and `\subsubsection`.

 ### [`barnstedt_report.cls`](./barnstedt_report.cls)